Asynchronous Opinion Dynamics in Social Networks: Introduction

 In this paper we study the following \emph{Hegselmann-Krause system (HKS)}.
 We have $n$ agents and their opinions are modeled by points in $d$-dimensional Euclidean space $\mathbb{R}^d$, for some $d\geq 1$.
-The agents are connected by a {\em social network} which does not change over time.
+The agents are connected by a \emph{social network} which does not change over time.
 At any point of time the set of \emph{influencing neighbors} of an agent is the subset of its neighbors (in the social network) with an opinion of distance at most $\eps > 0$ from its own opinion.
 We assume that in each step a random agent is activated and its opinion is updated to the average of its current opinion and the opinion of all current influencing neighbors.
 Note in such an asynchronous HKS stable states in the sense that no agent will change its opinion might never be reached.
 This can be seen by a simple example with two nodes and one edge.
 Hence, we adopt a natural stability criterion defined by Bhattacharyya and Shiragur~\cite{BhattacharyyaS15}.
 A HKS is in a \emph{$\delta$-stable state} if and only if each edge in the influence network has length at most $\delta$.
-For this scenario we prove that the convergence of the opinion dynamics is guaranteed and we give an upper bound on the expected convergence time of where $|E|$ is the cardinality of the edge set of the given social network.
-We demonstrate the tightness of our derived upper bound by providing empirical agent-based simulations for several topologies of the underlying social network topologies.
+For this scenario we prove that the convergence of the opinion dynamics is guaranteed.
+We give an upper bound on the expected convergence time of

+where $\abs{E}$ is the cardinality of the edge set of the given social network.
+We demonstrate the tightness of our derived upper bound by providing analytical lower bounds as well as empirical simulations for several topologies of the underlying social network topologies.
 Note that for complete graphs as social network our bound of $\Oh(n^3(n^2 + (\eps/\delta)^2))$ improves the best previously known upper bound of $\Oh(n^9 (\eps/\delta)^2)$~\cite{EtesamiB15}.